About the Journal

 Peer Review Process

 IJSG implements a double blind review process.
 Each submitted manuscript is first assessed by the editor in chief, who checks suitability for the journal.
-Suitable papers are assigned by the Editor-in-Chief to a member of the editorial board, based on the matching bewteen the manuscript topics and the editor's skills.
+Suitable papers are assigned by the Editor-in-Chief to a member of the editorial board (section editor), based on the matching bewteen the manuscript topics and the editor's skills.
 Plagiarism is checked for every submission, with the support of a dedicated software service which does not keep the submitted manuscript on the server.
 The Handling Editor will select the reviewers' panel and will be in charge of the correspondence with them and with the authors.
 Each manuscript will be revised by at least two reviewers (preferably three).
 Based on the outcomes of the reviews, the editorial decision is taken by the Editor-in-Chief and the Handling Editor.
 Reviews are expected within one month.
 A single review cycle should thus conclude within 50 days.

 The identity of the authors is concealed from the reviewers, and vice versa.
-The authors should should thus submit:
+The authors should thus submit:

 - Title page, with authors' names, affiliations, acknowledgements and any Declaration of Interest statement, and a complete address for the corresponding author including an e-mail address.